LBHackney-IT/Data-Platform-Playbook/docs/playbook/transforming-data/guides-to-testing-in-the-platform/003-data-quality-testing-guide.md

 You can do this by including a helper function called `cancel_job_if_failing_quality_checks()` in your script (see [data quality testing helpers][data-quality-testing-helpers] for more info).
-You can see an example usage in the [Example Anomaly Detection](#example-anomaly-detection) section.
+You can see an example usage in the [Historical analysis of the dataset - Example Anomaly Detection](#2-historical-analysis-of-the-dataset---example-anomaly-detection) section.

 When a constraint check fails, the Glue job will fail and, an error message will be provided which might look something like the below message: